pombredanne/toxdog/README.rst

 All support requests and issue reports should be `filed on Github as an issue <https://github.com/SethMichaelLarson/toxdog/issues>`_.
-Make sure to follow the template so your request may be as handled as quickly as possible.
 Please respect contributors by not using personal contacts for support requests.

 License